DerGuru/The-Resonant/New Chapters/Part2/P2-10_Malveks_Agent.md

 "So what do we do?"
 Jason asked, urgency creeping into his voice.

 "You get better.
 Faster.
 More competent.
 Until the cost of containing you exceeds the benefit."
 Elyra's gaze was intense, boring into Jason's.
 "Malvek respects strength.
-Not power—strength.
+Not powerâ€”strength.
 Competence.
 Control.
 If you demonstrate those qualities, he'll leave you alone.
 Or try to recruit you more aggressively."

 "And if we're not strong enough?"